 I care deeply about educating others, and I’m grateful to my surgeon for his unbelievable skills.
 But, let’s be real here: he was paid good money to do his job.

 I e-mailed my refusal to the surgeon’s assistant so that there would be a paper trail.
 Here was my response, which anyone reading my posting can use:

 “After reading the Authorization for Release of Patient Photograph, I’ve decided to decline and not release any photos.
 It is in my best interest to not grant permission for the release of these photos.

 Thank you for your interest, and I wish you the best in finding patients who are willing to participate.”

-Beth L. Gainer is a professional writer and has published an essay on her breast cancer experience in the anthology Voices of Breast Cancer by LaChance Publishing.
-She teaches writing and literature at Robert Morris College in the Chicago area.
+Beth L. Gainer is a professional writer and has published numerous academic and magazine articles, as well as an essay on her breast cancer experience in the anthology Voices of Breast Cancer by LaChance Publishing.
+She writes about a potpourri of topics, including motherhood and her Chinese adoption experience at http://currents-living-discovery.blogspot.com/, and her cat Hemi blogs at http://www.catterchatter.blogspot.com/.
+Beth teaches writing and literature at Robert Morris University in the Chicago area.
 She can be contacted at firstname.lastname@example.org and email@example.com.
-She also blogs on the adventures of her cats, Hemi and Cosette, at http://www.catterchatter.blogspot.com/.